What Matters More than MBA Rankings?

 When you’re talking about programs within the M7, focus more on where you think you’d have the best fit overall.
 Consider where you’ll feel happiest because the post-grad career opportunities within that elite group are strikingly similar.
 Once you start comparing the top 15 to the top 25, you’ll see bigger differences when it comes to recruiting.

 Are you targeting a large company that has clearly defined post-MBA roles or an MBA rotational program?
 If so, a strong business school brand name is going to be helpful initially to get those roles after graduation.
-But a lot of times, MBA applicants focus too intently on that first job out of the program.
+However, a lot of times, MBA applicants focus too intently on that first job out of the program.
 You’ve got decades of your career ahead of you, and who knows what kind of career moves you might make.

 In the end, what matters is that you feel good about where you’ll spend two years of your life.
 Not to mention a lot of money.
 That’s why things like location, the culture of the program, and class size should be on your evaluation list.
 Likewise, consider whether the school has a reputation for a specific area of interest, such as marketing at Kellogg, Wharton for finance, Stanford GSB for entrepreneurship, etc. Finally, research the strength of each school’s alumni network, as you’ll be tapping into this resource throughout your career.